What is Road Runner?

 # How is this different from Pure Pursuit?

 While often compared with each other, pure pursuit is very different from Road Runner and should not be contrasted.
-Pure pursuit is a path tracking and following algorithm that allows non-holonomic drive trains to follow multi-dimensional paths through the use of a look-ahead point.
-On the other hand, Road Runner includes multiple path following algorithms from Ramsete to guided vector fields.
+Pure Pursuit (opens new window) is a path tracking and following algorithm that allows non-holonomic drive trains to follow multi-dimensional paths through the use of a look-ahead point.
+On the other hand, Road Runner includes multiple path following algorithms from Ramsete (opens new window) to guided vector fields.
 The default pure pursuit algorithm lacks motion profiling, meaning it has no velocity or acceleration constraints.
 Because pure pursuit has no acceleration control, installing dead wheel odometry on your bot is a must.
 Both tools can be used to follow complex paths.

 Tangentially related but the use of Pure Pursuit really isn't recommended for most FTC uses.
 The majority of FTC bots tend to be holonomic drive (mecanum).
 Pure Pursuit was designed for differential drive (tank).
 Even for differential drive, pure pursuit is inferior to a controller like Ramsete.
-Please check out the FTC Discord for further information on this topic.
+It is really only justified in the event that you do not have and do not want to create a path generator.
+Please check out the FTC Discord (opens new window) for further information on this topic.

 # What are dead wheels/odometry?

 Although in the FTC community dead wheels and odometry are often used synonymously, they are very different things.
 Odometry refers to the use of sensors to determine a robot's position.
 Dead wheels (sometimes referred to as odometry wheels or odometry pods) are unpowered omni wheels not connected to any motor.
 These wheels have rotary encoders to track distance traveled.
 This data is fed through a kinematic equation and integrated to calculate the relative position of the robot on the field.
 The advantage of using dead wheels over drive wheel odometry is that dead wheels experience very little slip compared to mecanum wheels.
 This improves the accuracy signifcantly when using a mecanum drive, especially in instances of high acceleration.
-Dead wheels are not necessary for a differential drive (tank drive) due to the little slip experienced.
+Dead wheels are not necessary for a differential drive (tank drive) due to the little slip experienced (this is actually anecdotal data.
+I cannnot back this statement with anything objective).

 # What is the difference between two and three wheel odometry?